 New Galloway’s Community Shop is open!

-New Galloway Community Enterprises Ltd (NGCE) is a Community Benefit company owned by the New Galloway community and set up to trade for the benefit of the community.
+New Galloway Community Enterprises Ltd (NGCE) is a Community Benefit company owned by more than 250 shareholders, two thirds of whom live in the New Galloway area.
+NGCE and set up to trade for the benefit of the community.

-The Community Shop will provide good value, high quality food for New Galloway residents, with a strong emphasis on community support and local food.
+The Community Shop aims to provide good value, high quality food for New Galloway residents, with a strong emphasis on community support and local food.

 The six-bedroom house above the shop will be converted into two self-catering apartments for letting to the tourist market.
 This will generate further income which can be invested back into New Galloway’s other charitable needs.

 It is also planned to make the shop into a social well-being hub, to further support the community.
-From the large back-office, a Community Engagement Officer will offer a sign-posting service to let people find the right help at times of life upheaval, host benefit-maximisation surgeries to ensure people are getting what they are entitled to, and administer fuel buying co-operatives to save people money on fuel bills.
+From the back-office, a Community Engagement Worker will offer a sign-posting service to help people find the right help at times of life upheaval, host benefit-maximisation surgeries to ensure people are getting what they are entitled to, and administer fuel buying co-operatives to save people money on fuel bills.

 The long term aim is for New Galloway to be a self-sustaining village with its own income and strong community support for all of its residents.
 The venture has support from all age groups in the community.